mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 The basic principle is as follows:

 - A small (usually 3x3) window is slided on the feature maps.
 I understand that 3x3 means the stride in both axes, since I don't see how the content of the window is used otherwise.
 - `k` anchor boxes are applied on each window.
-These anchor boxes are predefined boxes with different aspect ratios.
+These anchor boxes are pre-defined boxes with different aspect ratios.
 - For each `k` boxes in each window, the probability of it containing an object is measured.
 If it's higher than a threshold, the anchor box is suggested as a ROI.

 During training, the ground truth is given by the real boudning box: if the suggested ROI overlaps considerably with a true bounding box, the suggestion is correct.

 Very interesting link on the topic: [Deep Learning for Object Detection: A Comprehensive Review](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)

-A Github repo witha peer reviewed implementation of the Faster R-CNN: [ faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)
+A Github repo with a peer reviewed implementation of the Faster R-CNN: [ faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)

 ## 2. YOLO: You Only Look Once